|Burwell||Electronics & DIY||Family History||Dorset holiday||Misc||Natural History||Wild Food||Walks|

 There is a page on the British History Online which gives more detail of the factory's history.
 The factory was built in the late 1950s.
 There are pictures of Burwell Station on the Disused Stations WWW site.

 The factory's reception was about 100 meters east of and opposite to Scotred Close.
 Underneath this was a sump with a pump running continuously, for once this area was a watercress bed with springs.
 All that remains of this swampy area today is Pauline's swamp.
-The final photos show an area being pile-driven prior to capping with concrete.
+The final photos show an area being pile-driven prior to capping with concrete in March 2003.

 Click on a thumbnail to view a larger version with more details.